Fr0sT-Brutal/awesome-pascal/README.md

 ## Other GUI

-* [GMLib](https://code.google.com/p/gmlibrary) (Google Maps Library) (seems abandoned, active fork on GH [here](https://github.com/bero/GMLibrary) and [here](https://github.com/cadetill/gmlib_v1)).
-Components for Delphi/C++ Builder that encapsulate the GoogleMaps API to administrate a map, markers, polygons, rectangles, polylines,...
+* [GMLib](https://code.google.com/p/gmlibrary) (Google Maps Library) (seems abandoned, active fork on GH [here](https://github.com/bero/GMLibrary) and [here](https://github.com/cadetill/gmlib_v1)). `[Delphi]` Components for Delphi/C++ Builder that encapsulate the GoogleMaps API to administrate a map, markers, polygons, rectangles, polylines,...
 All objects that you can put into a map.

-* [VCL Styles Utils](https://github.com/rruz/vcl-styles-utils).
-Collection of classes and style hooks, which extend, fix QC reports and add new features to the VCL Styles.
+* [VCL Styles Utils](https://github.com/rruz/vcl-styles-utils). `[Delphi]` Collection of classes and style hooks, which extend, fix QC reports and add new features to the VCL Styles.
 // *Collection of patches/enhancements that promote stock VCL style engine to a new level.
 Styling for Inno setup and NSIS also available.*

-* [TaskbarListComponents](https://github.com/chaosben/theunknownones).
-Set of components designed as Delphi wrappers for the Windows 7 Taskbarlist Interfaces (e.g. ITaskbarlist3)
+* [TaskbarListComponents](https://github.com/chaosben/theunknownones/tree/master/Components/TaskBarList). `[Delphi]` Set of components designed as Delphi wrappers for the Windows 7 Taskbarlist Interfaces (e.g. ITaskbarlist3)
 // *Requires JVCL*

-* [TFireMonkeyContainer](https://github.com/vintagedave/firemonkey-container).
-Delphi VCL component to host a FMX HD or 3D form.
+* [TFireMonkeyContainer](https://github.com/vintagedave/firemonkey-container). `[Delphi]` Delphi VCL component to host a FMX HD or 3D form.
 It means you can embed a FireMonkey (FMX) form as a control in a VCL form, so you can design a FMX form and use it in your VCL app.

 * [PascalSCADA](http://sourceforge.net/projects/pascalscada). `[Delphi]` `[FPC]` Set of components (framework) for Delphi/Lazarus to make easy the development of industrial applications (HMI=Human Machine Interface/SCADA=System Control And Data Acquisition).
 It runs on Windows, Linux and FreeBSD.

-* [Windows Ribbon Framework for Delphi](https://github.com/turbopack/ribbonframework).
-This Delphi library allows Delphi developers to use of the Windows Ribbon Framework in their Delphi applications.
+* [Windows Ribbon Framework for Delphi](https://github.com/turbopack/ribbonframework). `[Delphi]` This Delphi library allows Delphi developers to use of the Windows Ribbon Framework in their Delphi applications.
 This library uses the native Windows library to implement the Ribbon functionality.
 It does not emulate the Ribbon user interface like other Delphi component sets do (or Delphi's built-in Ribbon emulation components).

-* [DKLang](https://github.com/yktoo/dklang).
-DKLang Localization Package is a set of classes intended to simplify the localization of applications written in Delphi.
+* [DKLang](https://github.com/yktoo/dklang). `[Delphi]` DKLang Localization Package is a set of classes intended to simplify the localization of applications written in Delphi.

-* [GNU Gettext for Delphi, C++ and Kylix](https://sourceforge.net/projects/dxgettext/).
-GNU GetText translation tools for Borland Delphi and Borland C++ Builder.
+* [GNU Gettext for Delphi, C++ and Kylix](https://sourceforge.net/projects/dxgettext/). `[Delphi]` GNU GetText translation tools for Borland Delphi and Borland C++ Builder.

-* [OpenWire](https://sourceforge.net/projects/openwireproject).
-The library allows writing advanced VCL and FireMonkey components for rapid codeless application development.
+* [OpenWire](https://sourceforge.net/projects/openwireproject). `[Delphi]` The library allows writing advanced VCL and FireMonkey components for rapid codeless application development.
 The components developed with the library allow creation of complex applications with zero lines of program code.

-* [SynTaskDialog](https://github.com/synopse/mORMot/blob/master/SynTaskDialog.pas).
-Implement TaskDialog window (native on Vista/Seven, emulated on XP)
+* [SynTaskDialog](https://github.com/synopse/mORMot/blob/master/SynTaskDialog.pas). `[Delphi]` `[FPC]` Implement TaskDialog window (native on Vista/Seven, emulated on XP)

-* [AnyiQuack](https://github.com/WladiD/AnyiQuack). jQuery-like control animation framework.
+* [AnyiQuack](https://github.com/WladiD/AnyiQuack). `[Delphi]` jQuery-like control animation framework.

-* [TLanguages](https://github.com/albertodev01/TLanguages).
-Localization tool for VCL and FMX.
+* [TLanguages](https://github.com/albertodev01/TLanguages). `[Delphi]` Localization tool for VCL and FMX.

 ## Database ##

 * [ZeosLib](http://sourceforge.net/projects/zeoslib). `[Delphi]` `[FPC]` Set of database components for MySQL, PostgreSQL, Interbase, Firebird, MS SQL, Sybase, Oracle and SQLite.

-* [Unified Interbase](http://sourceforge.net/projects/uib).
-Set of components to use Interbase, FireBird and YAFFIL.
+* [Unified Interbase](https://github.com/hgourvest/uib). `[Delphi]` Set of components to use Interbase, FireBird and YAFFIL.
 These components were born from the need to use Interbase, FireBird or Yaffil indifferently as fast as possible in a Multithreading environment, a Server for example.

-* [ASQLite](https://github.com/remobjects/ASQLite3).
-Delphi SQLite set of DAC components from aducom software, based on their latest release for Delphi 2009, and updated to support newer editions of Delphi as included in RemObjects Data Abstract for Delphi.
+* [ASQLite](https://github.com/remobjects/ASQLite3). `[Delphi]` Delphi SQLite set of DAC components from aducom software, based on their latest release for Delphi 2009, and updated to support newer editions of Delphi as included in RemObjects Data Abstract for Delphi.

-* [TxQuery](https://github.com/ccy/txquery).
-TDataSet descendant component that can be used to query one or more TDataSet descendant components using SQL statements.
+* [TxQuery](https://github.com/ccy/txquery). `[Delphi]` TDataSet descendant component that can be used to query one or more TDataSet descendant components using SQL statements.
 It is implemented in Delphi 100% source code, no DLL required, because it implements its own SQL syntax parser and SQL engine.

-* [Delphi-ORM](https://github.com/danieleteti/delphi-orm).
-Object-Relational Mapping for Delphi XE7, XE6, XE5, XE4, XE3 and XE2 (Win32).
+* [Delphi-ORM](https://github.com/danieleteti/delphi-orm). `[Delphi]` Object-Relational Mapping for Delphi XE2-7 (Win32).
 Supports for FirebirdSQL, SQLServer and SQLite3.

-* [delphimemcache](https://code.google.com/p/delphimemcache).
-Implements a thread safe client for memcached.
+* [delphimemcache](https://code.google.com/p/delphimemcache). `[Delphi]` Implements a thread safe client for memcached.
 // *Requires Indy 10*

-* [SynDB](https://github.com/synopse/mORMot) ([docs](http://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html#TITL_126)).
-High performance direct access to SQLite3, Oracle, MSSQL, PostgreSQL, Firebird, MySQL, ODBC, OleDB, including remote HTTP connection and direct JSON support.
+* [SynDB](https://github.com/synopse/mORMot) ([docs](http://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html#TITL_126)). `[Delphi]` `[FPC]` High performance direct access to SQLite3, Oracle, MSSQL, PostgreSQL, Firebird, MySQL, ODBC, OleDB, including remote HTTP connection and direct JSON support.

-* [SynMongoDB](https://github.com/synopse/mORMot/blob/master/SynMongoDB.pas) ([docs](http://blog.synopse.info/post/2014/05/07/MongoDB-database-access)).
-Offers direct low-level access to any MongoDB server, its custom data types, JSON or via `TDocVariant` custom variant document storage.
+* [SynMongoDB](https://github.com/synopse/mORMot/blob/master/SynMongoDB.pas) ([docs](http://blog.synopse.info/post/2014/05/07/MongoDB-database-access)). `[Delphi]` `[FPC]` Offers direct low-level access to any MongoDB server, its custom data types, JSON or via `TDocVariant` custom variant document storage.

-* [DSharp](https://bitbucket.org/sglienke/dsharp).
-Small library for providing data binding in Delphi.
+* [DSharp](https://bitbucket.org/sglienke/dsharp). `[Delphi]` Small library for providing data binding in Delphi.
 It does not require special components to data bind to properties.
 It also provides dependency injection, MVVM and more interesting utilities.

-* [ghORM](https://github.com/leledumbo/ghORM).
-Object Relational Mapping unit to ease database access from Free Pascal, by abstracting the backend and simple data retrieval (with filtering), insertion and update.
+* [ghORM](https://github.com/leledumbo/ghORM). `[FPC]` Object Relational Mapping unit to ease database access from Free Pascal, by abstracting the backend and simple data retrieval (with filtering), insertion and update.

 * [tDBF](http://sourceforge.net/p/tdbf/code/HEAD/tree). `[Delphi]` `[FPC]` Native dBASE III+, dBase IV and dBase 2k data access component for Delphi, BCB, Kylix, FreePascal.
 It allows you to create very compact database programs which don't need any special installer programs.
 The DB engine code is compiled right into your executable.

-* [Redis client](https://github.com/danieleteti/delphiredisclient) for Delphi 10.1 Berlin, Delphi 10 Seattle, XE8, XE7, XE6 and XE5 (should works also with older versions).
+* [Redis client](https://github.com/danieleteti/delphiredisclient) `[Delphi]` Delphi Redis Client version 2 is compatible with Delphi 10.1 Berlin and better.
+WARNING!
+If you use an older Delphi version you have to use [Delphi Redis Client Version 1](https://github.com/danieleteti/delphiredisclient/tree/DELPHI_REDIS_CLIENT_VERSION_1) wich works for Delphi 10 Seattle, XE8, XE7, XE6 and XE5 (should works also with older versions).
 This client is able to send all Redis commands and read the response using an internal parser.

-* [QDAC3](http://blog.qdac.cc/?page_id=139) (SVN: svn://www.qdac.cc/QDAC3).
-Stands for quick data access components.
-Useful units such as QJson (easy to use json unit), QWorker(job delivery) etc.
+* [QDAC3](http://blog.qdac.cc/?page_id=139) (SVN: svn://www.qdac.cc/QDAC3). `[Delphi]` Stands for quick data access components.
+Useful units such as QJson (easy to use json unit), QWorker (job delivery) etc.
 // *Description and comments in Chinese, author is not good at English.
 Haven't tested this library by myself.*

-* [InstantObjects](https://sourceforge.net/projects/instantobjects).
-Integrated framework for developing object-oriented business solutions in Delphi.
+* [InstantObjects](https://github.com/EtheaDev/InstantObjects). `[Delphi]` Integrated framework for developing object-oriented business solutions in Delphi.
 The framework provides the foundation for the development process as well as the engine that powers the final application.
 InstantObjects offers: Model realization in the Delphi IDE via integrated two-way tools; Object persistence in the most common relational databases or flat XML-based files; Object presentation via standard data-aware controls.

 * [Alcinoe](#general-libraries).
 Firebird/MySQL/SQLite3/Memcached/MongoDb/SphinxQL.

-* [SynBigTable](https://github.com/synopse/mORMot/blob/master/SynBigTable.pas).
-Class used to store huge amount of data with fast retrieval.
+* [SynBigTable](https://github.com/synopse/mORMot/blob/master/SynBigTable.pas). `[Delphi]` `[FPC]` Class used to store huge amount of data with fast retrieval.

 * [tiOPF](https://github.com/graemeg/tiopf). `[Delphi]` `[FPC]` Object Persistent Framework written in Object Pascal, for use with Delphi and Free Pascal (FPC) compilers. tiOPF simplifies the mapping of an object oriented business model into a relational database.
 Persistence layers are available for Firebird, Oracle, MS SQL Server, MySQL, PostgreSQL, SQLite, NexusDB, XML, CSV, TAB, Remote (via HTTP) and many more.
 It also allows you to use your choice of database connection components, like IBX, dbExpress, DOA, SqlDB, FBLib etc.

-* [hcOPF](https://sourceforge.net/projects/larryhengensopf).
-Object Persistent Framework written in Embarcadero's Delphi (Object Pascal).
+* [hcOPF](https://sourceforge.net/projects/larryhengensopf). `[Delphi]` Object Persistent Framework written in Embarcadero's Delphi (Object Pascal).
 This Value Type Framework provides a base class (ThcObject) composed of attribute objects that can be automatically persisted to an object store (normally an RDBMS).

-* [Marshmallow](https://bitbucket.org/soundvibe/marshmallow/wiki/Home).
-Object-Relational Mapping for Delphi XE7, XE6, XE5, XE4, XE3 and XE2 (Win32) inspired by .NET micro ORM's (mostly by PetaPoco) and Java Hibernate.
+* [Marshmallow](https://bitbucket.org/soundvibe/marshmallow/wiki/Home). `[Delphi]` Object-Relational Mapping for Delphi XE2-7 (Win32) inspired by .NET micro ORM's (mostly by PetaPoco) and Java Hibernate.
 Developed  by Linas Naginionis.
 Supports SQLite, Sybase ASA, SQL Server, Firebird, Oracle, MySQL, PostgreSQL, MongoDB.
 Uses [Spring](http://code.google.com/p/delphi-spring-framework/) Framework.
 In active development.

-* [DelphiCassandra](https://github.com/grijjy/DelphiCassandra).
-Delphi driver classes to communicate with Cassandra database.
+* [DelphiCassandra](https://github.com/grijjy/DelphiCassandra). `[Delphi]` Delphi driver classes to communicate with Cassandra database.

-* [DelphiCouchbase](https://github.com/grijjy/DelphiCouchbase).
-Delphi driver classes to communicate with Couchbase database.
+* [DelphiCouchbase](https://github.com/grijjy/DelphiCouchbase). `[Delphi]` Delphi driver classes to communicate with Couchbase database.

-* [DelphiMongoDB](https://github.com/grijjy/DelphiMongoDB).
-Delphi driver classes to communicate with MongoDB database.
+* [DelphiMongoDB](https://github.com/grijjy/DelphiMongoDB). `[Delphi]` Delphi driver classes to communicate with MongoDB database.

-* [QuickORM](https://github.com/exilon/QuickORM).
-QuickORM is a simple RestServer and Restclient based on mORMot framework.
+* [QuickORM](https://github.com/exilon/QuickORM). `[Delphi]` `[FPC]` QuickORM is a simple RestServer and Restclient based on mORMot framework.
 Provides a fast implementation of client-server applications in few minutes.

 ## Scripting ##